-Sealing – A clear substance applied (usually to a silk or matt sheet) to aid drying and prevent rubbing and marking.
+Sealing – A clear substance applied (usually to a silk or matte sheet) to aid drying and prevent rubbing and marking.

 Self cover – A cover made from the same paper stock as the inside sheets.

-Signature – A printed sheet to be folded.
+Signature – A printed sheet containing 4 pages to be folded.